 Best Real Estate Practice Exam: Real Estate Exam Scholar

-We recommend Real Estate Exam Scholar because you get a huge amount of state-specific practice exam materials (including 1,000 exam questions, a glossary and online flashcards) for about half the price of other leading services.
+We recommend Real Estate Exam Scholar because you get a huge amount of state-specific practice exam materials, six months access, availability in all 50 states, and a money back guarantee, all for about half the price of other leading services.

-Best Practice Exam For Audio Lessons & Webinars: Kaplan
+Best Practice Exam For Audio Lessons, Live Lessons, and Brokers: Brightwood

-If you prefer to learn by audio, or live lectures and are willing to spend a little more money, Kaplan is the way to go.
+If you prefer to learn by audio or live lectures, or are looking for a broker’s practice exam, Brightwood is the way to go.
 However, Brightwood is more expensive and not available in all states.

 $59 to $199, depending on state and package